a2stuff/intbasic/README.md

    * Pressing <kbd>Control</kbd>+<kbd>C</kbd> will usually exit a program as well.
    * Optionally, hold down <kbd>Open Apple</kbd> or <kbd>Solid Apple</kbd> when starting to allow exiting the program to remain at the `>` prompt.

-> ⚠️ Note that when Integer BASIC is running disk access is not available!
-This is different from ProDOS's BASIC.SYSTEM which offers commands like `CAT`, `LOAD` and `SAVE` to the user and the ability to execute commands from BASIC with `PRINT CHR$(4)`.
+> ⚠️ Note that Integer BASIC programs do not have the ability to execute commands from BASIC with `PRINT CHR$(4)`.
 Programs that need to load resources will not work.

 ## Integer BASIC